rich-newman/typescript-analyzer/README.md

 However, it is possible to show TSLint errors as errors in the Error List, and TSLint warnings as warnings.
 To do this go to the TypeScript Analyzer section in Tools/Options and set 'Show errors' to true.

 If 'Show errors' is enabled you can configure individual rules to be errors or warnings using tslint.json.
 You can change the default severity level for all rules from 'error' with "defaultSeverity": "warn" at the top level.
 You can change the level of individual rules by adding "severity": "warn" to the rule at the same level as "options".
-This is [documented on the tslint website](https://palantir.github.io/tslint/usage/configuration/).
+This is [documented on the TSLint website](https://palantir.github.io/tslint/usage/configuration/).

 ### Only Run if Requested